alovajs/alovajs.github.io/docs/tutorial/04-advanced/03-method-matcher.md

 ## Differences used in different functions

+### invalidateCache

-- invalidateCache: apply all matching Method instance sets, that is, invalidate the cache corresponding to all matching Method instances;
+apply all matching Method instance sets, that is, invalidate the cache corresponding to all matching Method instances.

+### setCache

-- setCache: applies all matching Method instance sets.
+applies all matching Method instance sets.
 When static data is passed in, all Method instance caches are set to the same value.
-When the callback function is passed in, this function will be called cyclically, and the return value will be used as the cached data;
+When the callback function is passed in, this function will be called cyclically, and the return value will be used as the cached data.

+### updateState

-- updateState: applies the first matching Method instance
+applies the first matching Method instance.

+### fetch

-- fetch: apply the first matching Method instance, that is, only pull data once `invalidateCache` will invalidate the cache corresponding to all filtered `Method` instances, while `updateState` and `fetch` will only operate on the first item in the set of `Method` instances.
+apply the first matching Method instance, that is, only fetch data once.